beatly-dev/beat/packages/beat/README.md

 Go to the [Beatly Book](https://book.beatly.dev/) for more information.

-# Features compatible with xstate.js
+# Roadmap - Features compatible with xstate.js

 - [x] Support simple state transition without context
 - [x] Listen on transition